-cPanel is a Linux based web hosting control panel that provides a graphical interface and automation tools designed to simplify the process of hosting a web site. cPanel is one of the commonly used web hosting control panel. cPanel will install all the necessary softwares, which are required for a domain hosting.
-One of the common issue you might encounter is spamming in cPanel .
-Spam is flooding the Internet with many copies of the same message, in an attempt to force the message on people who would not otherwise choose to receive it.
+cPanel is a Linux based web hosting control panel that provides a graphical interface and automation tools designed to simplify the process of hosting a web site. cPanel is one of the commonly used web hosting control panel. cPanel will install all the necessary software, that are required for domain hosting.
+Spamming in cPanel is one of the common issues you might encounter.
+Spamming means flooding the Internet with many copies of the same message, in an attempt to force the message on people who would not otherwise choose to receive it.
 Most spam is commercial advertising, often for dubious products, get-rich-quick schemes, or quasi-legal services.

 cPanel uses exim as the mail server, so I am referring to find the spamming in cPanel with exim as mail server.

 Hackers will try to send spam emails through our mail server (exim ) without our knowledge.
 In most cases they will make this possible by using the vulnerabilities in websites codes which is used by us.
 Cms like wordpress, joomla and their themes, plugins will have their own vulnerabilities.
 The hackers will find the versions of the cms and plugins installed and they know the vulnerabilities related with the respective version.
 The developers will patch these products by releasing the latest updates.
 So first step to prevent spamming is update these cms and its components to the latest versions.

 If we still suffering with spamming, we can follow basic steps below to find out the spam source.
 In most cases, it will be a php.

 Analyze Spam headers